 Should the parks initiative make the November ballot, its fate could be determined by where the state's beaches stretch and its forests stand.

-This article appears in the March 6, 2010, edition of National Journal Daily.
+This article appears in the March 6, 2010, edition of NJ Daily.